Frequently Asked Questions About Graduation

 - Date degree was awarded

 The name on your diploma must match the name used on your official student records at UDM.
-After the diploma has been ordered, your graduation record is official, and the name on your diploma cannot be changed.
+After the diploma has been printed, your graduation record is official, and the name on your diploma cannot be changed.

 No. A double major only meets the requirements for one degree.
-If you wish to get a second degree, you must complete a minimum of 30 semester hours beyond those required for the first degree and meet the requirements for the second degree.
+If you wish to get a second undergraduate degree, you must complete a minimum of 30 semester hours beyond those required for the first degree and meet the requirements for the second degree.

 You need to contact your college/school as soon as you notice the error.
 The college/school will work with the Registrar's Office if it is determined that an error has occurred and must be corrected.